 On the whole, wet cat food, with the primary ingredient being meat or fish, provides a meal that’s better suited to a cat’s dietary needs.

 But that doesn’t necessarily mean that canned wet cat food is always a better choice than dry cat food.
 The best dry cat food is better for your cat than the worst canned food.
 If you feed your cat premium cat food, she is likely to thrive whether the food is in wet or dry form.

-Many cat owners leave dry food out all the time for their cats.
+Many cat owners leave dry food out all the time for their cats, which is called free feeding.
 Some supplement it with wet food, some don’t.
 Is it the equivalent of feeding your kids a steady diet of fast food for the sake of convenience?

 If your cat only eats dry food, she is likely to be getting less nutrition than a cat eating wet food.
 Many low-quality dry foods contain a lot of fillers.
 In the wild, carbohydrates are only about five percent of a cat’s diet — what she gets from ingesting the stomach contents of her prey.